-Before conducting any measurements, the Rutgers team had a complete survey of the problematic rail splicing joints of the Manhattan approach (both north and south sides).
-Fig. !!! demonstrates a complete map of rail splicing joints with a number assigned to each based on joint’s visual condition, where 1 denotes to good while 3 denotes to serious condition.
+Before conducting any measurements, the Rutgers team surveyed the problematic rail splices on the first approach span on the Manhattan side(both north and south sides).
+Fig. !!! provides a map of rail splicing joints with a number assigned to each based on joint’s visual condition, where 1 corresponds to good and 3 corresponds to serious condition.

 Figure !!!
 Rail Splicing Joints Map for Manhattan Approach